 (1997), and Kathleen Kennedy’s Disloyal Mothers and Scurrilous Citizens: Women and Subversion During World War I

-The experience of World War II changed the way most Americans viewed World War I. The second fight against Germany was deemed essential and the U.S. had little choice but to fight after the Japanese surprise attack on Pearl Harbor.
-The Wilsonian idea that the U.S. must play a major role in the world and that this role would advance noble American principles was revived in World War II.
-This idea then hardened into an ideology with the advent of the Cold War.
-U.S. efforts to promote “freedom and democracy” were seen to run continuously from World War I through World War II to the Cold War, thus making Wilson look prescient.
+The experience of World War II changed the way most Americans viewed U.S. participation in World War I. Most Americans judged that the second fight against Germany was essential and that the U.S. had no choice but to fight the Japanese after the surprise attack on Pearl Harbor.
+The Wilsonian idea that the U.S. must play a major role in the world and advance noble principles was revived with gusto in World War II.
+The idea that the U.S. was dedicated to promoting “freedom and democracy” around the world hardened into an ideology during the Cold War.
+It was projected backward as well as forward, making President Wilson look prescient.
 In 1959, Ernest R. May’s The World War and American Intervention, 1914-1917

 presented U.S. entry into the war more or less as Wilson presented it, as a morally justified response to German submarine attacks and a noble attempt to advance a new world order.
 May’s work was echoed in the writings of Arthur S. Link, Woodrow Wilson’s biographer, who, according to one of his students, studied Wilson’s career in such depth that he came to see the world exactly like Wilson.37